-Diabetes and PAD make a dangerous combination.
+This week, we marked World Diabetes Day, and that’s why you need to know about Diabetes and PAD, a dangerous combination.
 After all, Peripheral Arterial Disease (PAD) limits your blood flow.
 Then, high blood sugar levels can also compromise your blood flow.
 (And cause nerve damage, which makes you lose feeling in your extremities.)
 In combination, these factors mean that even small wounds can turn into big infections.
 At that point, your diabetic ulcer could put you at risk for amputation.

 At this point, that possibility is a big problem.
 According to a new study from Kaiser Health News, this country is facing an epidemic of diabetic foot amputations.
 In California alone, between 2011 and 2017, 82,000 individuals lost limbs due to diabetic complications.